igorkry/tnt4j-streams/README.md

                 <field-map source="" target="QMGR"/>
             </field-locator>
             <!-- ResourceName identifies the target for events and views such as topology.
-            Using DerivedName will use the resolved queue name when it is available, the application supplied object for other calls and the queue manager when neither is available.
+            Using DerivedName will use the resolved queue name when it is available.
             Using MQCACF_OBJECT_NAME will use the alias, dynamic or remote queue used by the application. -->
             <field-locator locator="DerivedName" locator-type="Activity"/>
             <!--field-locator locator="MQGACF_ACTIVITY_TRACE.MQCACF_OBJECT_NAME" locator-type="Label"/-->
         </field>